atsushieno/aap-core/README.md

 ![AAP process model](docs/images/aap-process-model.png)

-**Extensibility** : plugin feature extensibility is provided through raw pointer data.
-But it must not contain function pointers, as Android platform does not support calling them from different apps.
+**Extensibility** : plugin feature extensibility is provided through raw pointer data and local functions.
+It is shared between the host application and the plugin application, therefore it must not contain function pointers, as Android platform does not support calling them from different apps.
+The data part is copied into the internally allocated shared pointer data.
+C functions can be defined, but they will be called locally either within the host or within the plugin, not across the applications border.

 **Basically declarative parameter meta data** : like LV2, we expect plugin metadata `res/xml/aap_metadata.xml`, described its ports.